PDFSage/SageLegal/README.md

 Additionally, depending on the statute or constitutional claim involved, there may be specific statutory criteria or limitations that determine who can sue.
 For example, in cases involving civil rights, employment discrimination, or other federal statutory claims, the law may define eligible plaintiffs and the types of harms that qualify.

 Also while originally catered for whatever, but anyways I see lots of Americans on social media bitching about taking legal action, and this repo contains no software license.
 I could drag an MIT license over but I'm lazy.

+So while Megan Twitch lawyer did seem indignant when replying to a "Copilot Pro makes these arguments on behalf of the Plaintiff" hallucination quote inserted after my signature, I cannot help represent you or provide(actually I can since I'm not a lawyer) legal advice.